serverless/blog/posts/2017-09-15-building-mutliple-runtimes.md

 To manage these related codebases, you might choose to divide your application’s functions into a number of different services.
 However, if you prefer to deploy a single service for all your functions, regardless of what language they are written in, the Serverless Framework empowers you to do just that.

 Let’s consider a small application that uses two runtimes and provides two functions.
 This example will use Python and Node targeting AWS, but the concepts will be broadly applicable in other circumstances.
+The full the project files can be [found here](https://github.com/serverless/examples/tree/master/aws-multiple-runtime)

 We’ll create an application that has an endpoint that reports the current system timestamp, and a web controller that displays the time in the browser.
 The configuration will look largely similar to a single-runtime application.
 We specify the name of the service and the target provider in our `serverless.yml`: